-US stocks fall in early trading, extending recent losses
+US stock indexes turn mixed in morning trading

-Technology and industrial companies helped pull stocks lower on Wall Street in early trading Tuesday, extending losses from a day earlier.
+Major U.S. stock indexes were mixed in morning trading Tuesday, leaving the broader market little changed after a two-day losing streak.

-The broad slide marked the third straight day that the market has opened lower, pulling back after a run of record highs last week.
+Wall Street got off to a weak start for the third straight day as it continued to pull back following a run of record highs last week.
 Investors have turned cautious as they look for signs of how far the Federal Reserve might cut interest rates after upbeat economic data in recent days.

 The market rallied through much of June after the Fed signaled that it’s prepared to cut interest rates to offset slowing global growth and the fallout from U.S. trade conflicts.
 But an unexpectedly strong U.S. jobs report Friday has dimmed investors’ expectations that the Fed will cut its benchmark interest rate by as much as half a percentage point later this month.